luevano/mangoplus/README.md

 # mangoplus

-Golang API wrapper for MangaPlus API.
+Golang API wrapper for MangaPlus API and MangaPlusCreators API.

 There's no API documentation so most of the implementation is just winging it.